 Order online | Meet the Author | Read the blog, MediaMythAlert

-W. Joseph Campbell's latest book
+W. Joseph Campbell's myth-busting book

 Read Chapter One

-GETTING IT WRONG:
+Critical acclaim for first edition of GETTING IT WRONG:

 • "Persuasive and entertaining ...
 With old-school academic detachment, Mr. Campbell, a communications professor at American University, shows how the fog of war, the warp of ideology and muffled skepticism can transmute base journalism into golden legend." — Wall Street Journal